UFC Fight Night: Emmett vs. Topuria: Predictions & Analysis

 A few statistical edges stand out.
 Tafa throws significantly more leather — a 5.2 sig. strike per minute gap.
 Tafa is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Lane has tighter striking defense, making opponents miss more often.

 The Pick: Justin Tafa over Austen Lane.
-The model gives Tafa a slight nod at 61% — this could easily go either way.
-The market and our model are aligned — the line looks fair.
+The model gives Tafa a slight nod at 59% — this could easily go either way.
+Notably, the betting market has Lane at 37% implied while our model sees 41% — a 4-point disagreement that could signal value.

 David Onama vs Gabriel Santos